celo-org/celo-monorepo/packages/docs/developer-resources/celo-for-eth-devs.md

 An ERC20 compliant contract must include the required functions and events at *minimum*.
 It can include additional functions and events and still be ERC20 compliant.

-## The Celo native asset and the Celo Dollar
+## The Celo Native Asset and the Celo Dollar

 This interface is relevant for two important assets on the Celo network, the Celo native asset (CELO) and the Celo Dollar (cUSD).